kubos/kubos/docs/kubos-design.rst

 This is already frequently implemented in microsat and nanosat missions with standalone ADCS modules containing commandable microprocessors running ADCS algorithms.
 There are several benefits for adopting this architecture:

-- Developing the non real-time components of your mission software in a much easier development environment.
+- Developing the non-real-time components of your mission software in a much easier development environment.
 - Leveraging existing KubOS (and Linux) tooling and functionality for the rest of your mission software.
-- Limiting the risk impact this highly complex task has on the rest of your system, effectively making a *hardware* microservice.
+- Limiting the risk and severity of impact this highly complex task has on the rest of your system.
 - Verifying the hard real-time performance is much simpler, as it has substantially less functionality to test.

 Developing in KubOS